mayurkasbe100/BootStrapPPT/MohanContent.md

 <h1> This is to give you an idea about how the ppt flow would be!!! </h1>
+<h3> I havent read most of the content just to get a start feel free to share and implement new ideas </h3>

 Slide 1: Introduction

 Introduction to Bootstrap:
 Welcome the audience to the presentation on "Introduction to Bootstrap," a widely-used front-end framework for building responsive and mobile-friendly websites.
 Explain that the presentation aims to provide a comprehensive overview of Bootstrap's features, benefits, and practical applications.

 Slide 2: What is Bootstrap?

 Bootstrap is a highly popular front-end framework developed by Twitter with the goal of simplifying web development.
 It provides a comprehensive collection of CSS and JavaScript components and utilities that assist developers in creating visually appealing and responsive websites.
 Bootstrap offers a solid foundation for building consistent, modern, and cross-browser compatible web applications.

 Slide 3: Features and Benefits of Bootstrap

 Key features: